vijaymuniyappan07/nfs-setup/README.md

 ansible all -i inventory -m ping ## this will just do the ping test to check the connectivity. ansible-playbook -i inventory playbook.yaml -v --check ## Dry-run, see all the asks working without any error. [expect the failure in the last step during dry-run and thats fine] ansible-playbook -i inventory playbook.yaml -v

+# Run it again, for some reason ansible didn't apply the nfs dir permission change for the first time

+ansible-playbook -i inventory playbook.yaml -v
 ```
 - If everything executed successfully the we have successfully deployed NFS server.